egladman/herodotus/README.md

 --

+Tested on node `v4.2.6`

-Contributions and feature requests are welcome
+Contributions and/or feature requests are welcome.